1x8f/Needs-Connect/README.md

 **Troubleshooting:**
 - If you see port conflicts, make sure port 3306 is not in use
-- On Windows: If you get permission errors, run terminal as Administrator
+- On Windows: If you get permission errors, **run terminal as Administrator**
 - Check Windows Firewall isn't blocking the connection
+- If extraction fails, make sure you have at least 200MB free disk space
+- If you see "MySQL bundle not found", run `npm install` again in the backend directory

 #### Step 5: Initialize Database (Terminal 2)